anusha-murali/anusha-murali.github.io/dp.md

 ## 3. Maximum Sum Subarray

-Find the contiguous subarray of a given array $A$ such that it has the largest possible sum.
+Find a non-empty contiguous subarray of a given array $A$ such that it has the largest possible sum.

 > **Example**: $A = [5, -2, 4, -10,  1, 7, -9, 8]$.
 The maximum sum subarray of $A$ is $[1, 7]$ and the maximum sum is 8.